GluuFederation/docs-ce-prod/docs/source/reference/JSON-oxauth-prop.md

-pairwiseIdType                                     | the pairwise ID type pairwiseCalculationKey                             | Key to calculate algorithmic pairwise IDs pairwiseCalculationSalt                            | Salt to calculate algorithmic pairwise IDs shareSubjectIdBetweenClientWithSameSectorId        | Choose if clients with the same Sector ID also share Subject ID webKeysStorage                                     | Web Key Storage Type dnName                                             | DN of certificate issuer keyStoreFile                                       | The Key Store File (JKS)
+pairwiseIdType                                     | the pairwise ID type pairwiseCalculationKey                             | Key to calculate algorithmic pairwise IDs pairwiseCalculationSalt                            | Salt to calculate algorithmic pairwise IDs shareSubjectIdBetweenClientWithSameSectorId        | When `true`, clients with the same Sector ID also share the same Subject ID. webKeysStorage                                     | Web Key Storage Type dnName                                             | DN of certificate issuer keyStoreFile                                       | The Key Store File (JKS)